 The Clark County Wetlands Park is a 2,900-acre nature and wildlife habitat viewing area bordering both sides of the Las Vegas Wash as it flows past Frenchman Mountain and the red sandstone of Rainbow Gardens on its way to Lake Mead.
 With miles of paved trails, visitors can explore the streams, ponds the area home at least part of the year.

-The Great Blue Heron, Red-Shouldered Hawk, Spotted Towhee, Red-winged Blackbird, Song Sparrow, Wood Duck, and the Northern Saw-Whet Owl are among those that can be spotted.
-The Wetlands Park is also home to the coyote, whose diet consists of rabbits, mice, ground squirrels, lizards, insects, grasses and fruits.
+The Great Blue Heron, Red-Shouldered Hawk, Spotted Towhee, Red-winged Blackbird, Song Sparrow, Wood Duck, and the Northern Saw-Whet Owl are among those you might spot.
+The Wetlands Park is also home to the coyote, whose diet consists of rabbits, mice, ground squirrels, lizards, insects, grasses, and fruits.
 There have been few instances of coyotes attacking humans.

 Nature Center open dawn to dusk